 A mid week meal solution that makes a little fish go a long way.

-1 Peel potatoes, cut into chunks, put them in a saucepan, cover with cold water, salt and bring to a gentle boil.
+1 Peel potatoes, cut into chunks, put them in a saucepan, cover with cold water, add a big pinch of salt and bring to a gentle boil.
 Cook at a gentle bubble until nearly tender.
-Drain and let them air dry for a few minutes.
-Transfer potatoes to a board and crush with a fork.
+Drain, air dry for a few minutes, then transfer to a board.
+Crush with a fork.

-3 Briefly whiz the panko crumbs in a blender to make them a bit finer.
-Put them on paper towels.
+3 Briefly whiz the panko crumbs in a blender or crush with the end of a rolling pin to make them finer.
+Put crumbs on paper towels.
 Coat hash cakes with crumbs.
 Heat oil in a large frying pan over medium heat.
 When it is hot, swirl in the butter, then add fish cakes.
-Cook until golden, then turn carefully with two spoons.
-Brown hash cakes on all sides.
+Cook until golden on all sides, turning them carefully with two spoons.

 4 Transfer to a serving platter and serve with lemon wedges, and if you want to be naughty (go on!) a dollops or two of a good brand of mayonnaise works a treat.